 March brought endings.
 True endings are resolutions.
 They’re often messy and painful because they involve dredging up things that you were too weak or too hurt or too down to address in the past.

 I met someone I had liked very, very much last year.
 I had told him that.
 We went out several times.
 And then he vanished.
-When I ran into him at a public place, he pretty much looked through me.
+When I ran into him in a public place, he pretty much looked through me.
 It hurt.
 Much.
 I don’t know what I did or said.
 But midway through the month, I happened to see Deepika Padukone on TV, in conversation with Barkha Dutt on her depression.
 It reminded me of this man telling me once that he had gone through depression too.
 It reminded me of a friend telling me in that way she has, of gentle empathy and firm practicality both at once,

 “Don’t expect the same work or personal comittments from people with depression.
 A lot of the times, I think they barely know what they’re doing.
 It’s heartbreaking and it’s best to not have those expectations of them, if you know they’re going through it.”